-About three thousand metres of strata from this period are preserved in the Glasgow area (Fig. F2).
+About three thousand metres of strata from this period are preserved in the Glasgow area (Fig. 24).
 There is a gradual upwards transition from unfossiliferous red sandstones of the Stratheden Group to mudstones and sandstones of the Inverclyde Group.
 They were mainly deposited in major easterly-flowing river systems in generally arid conditions at the very end of the Devonian period extending upwards into the early Carboniferous.
 A major volcanic episode then followed with the deposition of thick sequences of lavas and accompanying volcanic debris of the Strathclyde Group.
-The overlying Clackmannan Group comprises cyclic sequences of sandstones, siltstones, mudstones and thin limestones with some coals and ironstones which has been divided into four formations.
-Limestones, many of them fully marine, characterise the Upper and Lower Limestone Formations, whereas the intervening Limestone Coal Formation (despite its name) has no limestones.
+The overlying Clackmannan Group comprises cyclic sequences of sandstones, siltstones, mudstones and thin limestones with some coals and ironstones and has been divided into four formations.
+Limestones, many of them fully marine, characterise the Upper and Lower Limestone Formations, whereas the intervening Limestone Coal Formation (despite its name) has no limestones and is mainly terrestrial.
 The overlying Passage Formation is dominated by sandstones and passes upwards into the Coal Measures - more cyclic alternations of mudstone, siltstone, sandstone and coal which is divided into three formations by 'marine bands' - thin beds of mudstone containing distinctive marine fossils which can be recognised at other localities and hence correlated.

-Fig. F1.
+Fig. 23.
 A global palaeogeography for the Carboniferous.
 The boxed area highlights the location of the British Isles close to the equator (see Fig. F4).
 Gondwana and Laurussia are in the process of colliding, eventually resulting in the creation of the supercontinent Pangea.
 The southern part of Gondwana was covered in extensive ice sheets which had a major effect on the sea levels at this time.

-Fig. F2.
-Summary of stratigraphy of the rocks of the Glasgow area.
+Fig. 24.
+Summary of stratigraphy of the Glasgow area.
 Some 3000 m of rocks were deposited in five Groups ranging in age from the end of the Devonian through the Carboniferous and into the early Permian.
 Depositional and tectonic events are also shown.
-We = Westphalian, St = Stephanian, LL = Lower Limestone, LC = Limestone Coal, UL = Upper Limestone.
+The stratigraphic position of the strata at the Fossil Grove (in the Limestone Coal Formation) is shown by the star